Aman-Gupta0/HangmanGame/README.md

 # To Install node_modules for frontend

-- cd Hangman
 - cd client
 - npm install

 # To Install node_modules for backend

-- cd Hangman
 - cd server
 - npm install

 # To start project for frontend on browser

-- cd Hangman
 - cd client
 - npm start

 # To start server for backend

-- cd Hangman
 - cd server
 - npm start

 # To check unit test cases for frontend

-- cd Hangman
 - cd client
 - npm test

 # To check unit test cases for backend

-- cd Hangman
 - cd server
 - npm test

 # To run on Browser

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser

+# To play Online
+[Click here](https://hangman-game-1.herokuapp.com/) to play the Game